zero emission machinery

 The research project «Zero Emission Digger»

 In the fall of 2019, a machine developed for general construction will be assigned to tasks for Oslo Omsorgsbygg by the contractor Skanska.
-We are looking forward to showing the full results of the research project – both the unique technology «PeakShaver +» and the smart solutions for managing electricity at construction site – both results of the research project «Zero Emission Digger».
-The project is a collaboration between Oslo Omsorgsbygg, Bellona, DIFI, Skanska, Sintef and Nasta, with financial and academic support from the Research Council, Innovation Norway and ENOVA.
+We are looking forward to showing the full results of the research project: In both the unique technology «PeakShaver +» and the smart solutions for managing electricity at construction site – both results of the research project «Zero Emission Digger».
+The project is a collaboration between Oslo Omsorgsbygg, Bellona, DIFI, Skanska, Sintef and Nasta.
+In addition with financial and academic support from the Research Council, Innovation Norway and ENOVA.

 Zero emission recycling – from waste to resources